prebid/Prebid.js/overview/getting-started.md

 #### From start to finish:

-1. Developer downloads an example Prebid.js implementation page at [Develoepr Getting Started Guide](/dev-docs/getting-started.html).
+1. Developer downloads an example Prebid.js implementation page at [Develoepr Code Examples](/dev-docs/examples/basic-example.html).

-2. Adops follow the steps at [Adops Getting Started Guide](/adops/before-you-start.html).
+2. Adops follow the steps at [Adops Getting Started Guide](/adops.html).
 Create the bare minimum line items and creatives for developers to test with.

 3. Developer starts implementing the Prebid framework to the site properties.